Last Updated on by

 6. Request rate

 Some websites do not entertain bots trying to fetch multiple pages simultaneously.
-Request rate is used to limit this behavior.
+The request rate is used to limit this behavior.
 1/10 as the value means the site allows crawlers to request one page every 10 seconds.

-Good bots comply to the rules set by websites in their robots.txt file and follow best practices while crawling and scraping.
-It goes without saying that you should study the robots.txt file of every target website in order make sure that you aren’t violating any rules.
+Good bots comply with the rules set by websites in their robots.txt file and follow best practices while crawling and scraping.
+It goes without saying that you should study the robots.txt file of every targeted website in order to make sure that you aren’t violating any rules.